Ryan Kaine is on the rocks…

 He’d never see anyone again.

-He should have stayed with Mum and Dad.
 Should have stayed home.
-The sadness in Mum’s eyes when he told her he was still going to Scotland despite Matt’s death.
+The desperation in Mum’s eyes when he told her he was still going to Scotland despite Matt’s death.
 He didn’t ask.
 Didn’t even bloody ask.
 Instead he’d been angry with her for insisting she walked him to school like he was a baby, too small to cross the road on his own.

 Why had he even said that?
 What was he thinking?
 She’d reacted as though he’d slapped her across the face.
 And he hadn’t even apologised.
 He’d been a selfish bastard, didn’t even say goodbye, and where was he now?
-Dying on a Scottish mountain, that’s where.
+Dying on a Scottish mountain.

-All because he wanted to see the eagles up close.
+All because he wanted to see eagles up close.

 Stupid, stupid, stupid.